-A landing page is a webpage that your website visitors arrive to (or 'land on') for a specific reason.
+A landing page is a webpage that your website visitors arrive at (or ‘land on’) for a specific reason.
 For example, you may have a Google Ad active that mentions vitamin C supplements.
 When somebody clicks/taps on this ad, they should be taken to a page (what we call a landing page) that is true to what your Google Ad alluded to i.e. content or offers from your business in relation to these vitamin C supplements.
-It would obviously make no sense if instead they were brought to a page that showed them content in relation to stationary such as pens and paper.
-A healthy landing page should cater specifically to those who have landed on it in order to drive conversions to your business.
+It would obviously make no sense if instead they were brought to a page that showed them content about stationery such as pens and paper.
+A healthy landing page should cater specifically to those who have landed on it to drive conversions to your business.
 In essence, visitors should not really be surprised to see the page that they end up on, it should be a natural continuation of the Google Ad in this example.
 See below for an example of an effective landing page:

 Step 1: Decide on the Entry Point

 It is a good idea to decide how people are going to make it to your landing page in the first place.
 Maybe you will run a Google Ad campaign or perhaps will look to seek visitors via your social media pages.
 Regardless of the specific ‘how’, it is important that the preamble aligns with the landing page.
 So if you choose the Google Ad route, the title, URL, and meta description of the ad should all describe what will be seen on the landing page.
 Likewise, with social media, a FaceBook post for example should mention the topic of the landing page in the text of the post and also have relevant images alongside this text where applicable.